 countries for his progressive stance.
-He occasionally held out-of-class informal discussions on current political affairs.
-Alemseged was one of his admirer and regular attendant of his lectures and discussions, as were several other Eritreans, including the reviewer, and other African graduate students at the university.
+Alemseged was his student, took some of his courses, and had him on his dissertation committee.
+The professor occasionally held out-of-class informal discussions on current political affairs.
+Several African graduate students at the university, including the reviewer, were regular attendant of his lectures and discussions.
 Little did we know at that time that four decades later, Alemseged will produce a great scholarly work that tells the story of his own people.